almalkiyanis/spacecraft-attitude-control/docs/ROADMAP.md

 ### Phase 2+
-- University of Colorado Boulder - Spacecraft Dynamics and Control -Markley & Crassidis - Fundamentals of Spacecraft Attitude Determination and Control
+- University of Colorado Boulder - Spacecraft Dynamics and Control
+- Markley & Crassidis - Fundamentals of Spacecraft Attitude Determination and Control

 ## Current Milestones